BarryZhou/Crack-the-Data-Science-Take-Home-Data-Science-Challenge/README.md

 # Crack-the-Data-Science-Take-Home-Data-Science-Challenge
-Solution of Data Science Take Home Challenge
+Open-end Solutions of Data Science Take Home Challenge

+Welcome to give me feedback.

+Don't ask me for Dataset, respect to the oringials.

+Here is the link for the book: https://datamasked.com/